mouseandthebillionaire/RAGE/relatedWork.md

 Day 4: I accidentally skipped a day!
 I actually feel a little guilty.
 "Doing nothing is a good as doing it myself" helps to bring the negative vibes.
 I wonder what a version of this that encourages people to interact with the thing on a daily basis but isn't rooted in such a positive/negative outcome might look like.
 How could you use a carrot rather than a stick?
 What kind of external reminder system could you set up? (i.e outside of the game-world)

 Day 5: The monotony of this is starting to really set in.
 What felt like routine on day 2 now feels a bit boring, with me trying to do the tasks as quickly as possible.
 Perhaps if the tracing portion had some variety?

+Day 6: "I shouldn't have told Malinda about my powers" sounds like a line from an other-dimensional Cathy comic.
+Not sure if it's worth reflecting on this experience *every* day.
+Might be better to jot things down on days/times where I have something of note to add.

 ## Sun, P. et al, “Research-Creation as a Generative Approach to Sound Design,” 2021